 - The house dust mite is a tiny creature that is present in every home.
 It mainly lives in bedrooms, mattresses, pillows and carpets as part of the dust.
 It usually causes no harm but some people are allergic to the tiny droppings (faeces) of the mite.
 House dust mites are present all year round but there is often a peak in their numbers in spring and autumn.

 - Pets - flakes of dead animal skin as well as urine and saliva from pets, such as a cat, dog, horse, hamster, guinea pig, etc, are the cause of the allergy in some cases.

 - Other allergies are less common.
 An allergy to something at work sometimes occurs.
 For example, having an allergy to laboratory animals, or to latex, to flour or wood dust, or to other chemicals.
 This may be suspected if symptoms ease at weekends or on holidays.

 Hay fever (caused by an allergy to pollen) is another type of allergic rhinitis.
 However, hay fever tends to be seasonal and not persistent because it occurs during a particular period each year.
 For example, it occurs during the grass pollen season of late spring and early summer.
-See separate leaflet called Hay Fever for more details.
+See the separate leaflet called Hay Fever and Seasonal Allergies for more details.

 Symptoms of allergy in your nose are due to your immune system reacting to the allergen (such as pollen or house dust mite droppings).
 Cells in the lining of your nose release histamine and other chemicals when they come into contact with the allergen.
 This causes inflammation in your nose (rhinitis) and the typical symptoms developing.